 Designer brand Phiaton has developed a reputation for premium headphones and earphones with high-quality sound to match their good looks.
-Unless you can find a good a deal, the products are usually out of reach for most people due to the prohibitive price points.
+Unless you can find a good deal, the products are usually out of reach for most people due to the prohibitive price points.
 That's where the BT 390 comes in.
 These brand new on-ear headphones are designed to bring the brand a new group of followers, enticing them with a much more affordable $79 price tag.
 Read More

 Designer brand Phiaton makes some sweet-looking headphones that don't skimp on the sound quality (cough, Beats, cough).
 They're also pretty expensive, with retail prices putting them out of reach for most casual listeners and enthusiasts on a budget.
 But online boutique store Touch of Modern is offering two models at a steep discount starting today: the Fusion MS 430 and Bridge MS 500.
 You'll need a free membership to Touch of Modern to have access to the deals.